-- Always Save the Girl: The Master calls the Doctor's bluff about Time Ram, based on this principle.
+- Always Save the Girl: The Master calls the Doctor's bluff about the Time Ram, based on this principle.

 - Blessed with Suck: Atlantis, last time Kronos paid a call.

-- Blue and Orange Morality: Kronos.
+- Blue-and-Orange Morality: Kronos.

 - Bullfight Boss: The Doctor fights the Minotaur with a combination of bullfight techniques and Venusian karate.